beechovsky/adv_js_concepts/notes/Foundation_2.md

 }`

 *Aside:*
-(...args) seems insecure as you can send anything to a function with that signature, no?
+(...args) seems insecure as you can send anything to a function with that signature, no? maybe they're ognored, but until they're garbage collected they're pollution at best.

 *NOTE:*
-Why, exactly, argumnets is inefficient to work with, other than not having array methods, isn't explained. **TODO: LOOK UP**
+Why, exactly, `arguments` is inefficient to work with, other than not having Array methods, isn't explained. **TODO: LOOK UP**

 ### Variable Environment
 What about variables created in a function?